awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 You can specify only one build spec for a build project, regardless of the build spec file's name\.

 To override the default build spec file name, location, or both, do one of the following:
 + Run the AWS CLI `create-project` or `update-project` command, setting the `buildspec` value to the path to the alternate build spec file relative to the value of the built\-in environment variable `CODEBUILD_SRC_DIR`\.
 You can also do the equivalent with the create project operation in the AWS SDKs\.
-For more information, see [Create a Build Project](create-project.md) or [Change a Build Project's Settings](change-project.md)\.
+For more information, see [Monitoring AWS CodeBuildCreate a Build Project](create-project.md) or [Change a Build Project's Settings](change-project.md)\.
 + Run the AWS CLI `start-build` command, setting the `buildspecOverride` value to the path to the alternate build spec file relative to the value of the built\-in environment variable `CODEBUILD_SRC_DIR`\.
 You can also do the equivalent with the start build operation in the AWS SDKs\.
 For more information, see [Run a Build](run-build.md)\.
 + In an AWS CloudFormation template, set the `BuildSpec` property of `Source` in a resource of type `AWS::CodeBuild::Project` to the path to the alternate build spec file relative to the value of the built\-in environment variable `CODEBUILD_SRC_DIR`\.
 For more information, see the "BuildSpec" property in [AWS CodeBuild Project Source](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codebuild-project-source.html) in the *AWS CloudFormation User Guide*\.